Vitaee/Vitaee/README.md

 ## About Me

-I'm a friendly and social Software Engineer from North Cyprus 🇹🇷 with 5+ years of commercial development experience.
+I'm a Software Engineer from North Cyprus 🇹🇷 with 5+ years of professional development experience.
 Currently working as a Software Engineer at [Vodafone](https://kktctelsim.com/).

 📫 Reach me at: canilguu@gmail.com
 🔗 Portfolio: [canilgu.dev](https://canilgu.dev/)